New York City

 Even though CBGB is most well known for the musical acts it welcomed, its most infamous place in history has to be the state of its bathroom.
 "It's horrifying," Al said.
 "You have to actually see it to believe it."

 Unlike most of the pieces in Lost But Not Forgotten, CBGB is still standing, however, it's more of a functioning monument than a bar or club.
-To all have drunk, head-banged, or ogled in awe, Al's piece CBGB is for you.
+To all who have drunk, head-banged, or ogled in awe of the living testament to rock music, Al's piece CBGB is for you.